AlisAquilae/Academia/content/Notes/Lecture Notes/Advanced Hydrological Systems Analysis/AHSA Lecture 6.md

 Different kinds of uncertainty
 - Real input (e.g. precipitation), we know real-world system, we get a true response.
 We measure this, and we have an observed response.
 The measurement is not equal to the true response due to errors in the measurement
 - We can measure the rainfall as an observed input.
 There is uncertainty due to measuring this, for example uncertainty in the measurement instrument as well as human error.
+We have a model to represent observed rainfall, but prameters of this model are unknown (as well as how model is built creates uncertainty).
+The model gives a simulated response, which we can compare to the observed response.

+If the model does not fit, we optimise our parameters to better represent the observed response.

+- Uncertainty in measuring input
+- Uncertainty in measuring response
+- Uncertainty in model conceptualisation and definition
+- Uncertainty in parameters

+Combining these, we get a final uncertainty.
+Uncertainty is therefore not just caused by parameters, but also by measurements.
+In this course, we assume our input is perfect, and therefore only focus on parameter uncertainty.

+>[!Important]
+>We have a model, we have real-world, and we cannot make these perfectly fit due to uncertainties.

+We start with parametric modelling

+---
+# Parametric modelling
+PM is modelling using a finite number of parameters.
+A finite number of parameters is able to represent the real world.

+We need
+- Inputs
+- Boundary conditions
+- Parameters
+- Discretisation (resolution in space and time, for example)

+We are not focused on all 4, just the 3rd, namely the parameters.
+Aside from this, our model is 'perfect'